vegaprotocol/vega/UPGRADING.md

 ### Settings added in 0.71.4

 **_Rate Limiting_** - In the past the datanode API did rate limiting only by the number of subscriptions open per IPs.
-With the new version a rate limit per IP on the unary calls for the RESY, GraphQL and grpc APIs was introduced.
+With the new version a rate limit per IP on the unary calls for the REST, GraphQL and grpc APIs was introduced.
 The server now allows 20 API calls per second on average with a burst of up to 100 api calls in a short period of time.
 For details how to use this setting and configure this functionality, please refer to [rateLimiting](https://github.com/vegaprotocol/vega/blob/develop/datanode/ratelimit/README.md)

 **_REST and GraphQL configuration_** - Previously the configuration of the Graphql and REST APIs used separate HTTP servers and configuration.
 This was merge onto a single server now.
 Also the default endpoint for Graphql changed from /query to /graphql